railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 	you find yourself with a break in the numbering you must go and modify the sequence, redo the invoice and replace the sequence number with its original value.

-	You can control the sequences using the menu :menuselection:`Administration --> Custom --> Sequences --> Sequences`.
+	You can control the sequences using the menu :menuselection:`Administration --> Configuration --> Sequences --> Sequences`.

 Attention: cancelling an invoice will cause a break in the number sequence of your invoices.
 You're